 Looking southeast across North Beach from Russian Hill c.
 1885.
 (Washington Square Park is visible in left center).
 Nob Hill rises to upper right, today's financial district is the low point in center.

 Private Collection, San Francisco, CA

 Fisherman's Wharf, c.
-1891, when it was still off the northwest corner of Telegraph Hill.
+1891, when it was still off the northeast corner of Telegraph Hill.

 To a major extent, the economic life of North Beach was dominated by fishermen and truck farmers.
 Feluccas with orange-brown lateen sails plied the bay, and larger boats moved out through the Golden Gate to do deep-sea fishing.
 The Filbert Street wharf, known as Italy harbor, was the center of the fish trade until 1900 when Fisherman’s Wharf was built on its present site near the foot of Columbus.
 There the boats unloaded the day’s catch, and street peddlers (both Chinese and Italian) bargained with fishermen.
 By 1900 the fishermen were largely Sicilians, and the truck farmers and agricultural laborers were predominantly Ligurians.
 Commission merchants tended to be Genovese, and the street peddlers, for both fish and produce, were largely Lucchesi, from Tuscany.
 Truck farms were located throughout the Outer Mission District, beyond the areas built up in housing, and down the peninsula south of the city.
 Most farmers were either tenants or employees, but a few owned their own tracts.
 In the early twentieth century, increasingly, Italians began to dominate some aspects of food processing, notably pasta making, wine making (especially in areas to the north of San Francisco, but to some extent within the city), cheese making, and the canning of fruit, vegetables, and fish.(44)